dimikot/git-grok/README.md

 (First of all, you'd better make them fast, because you're wasting the time/money of the entire company otherwise.)

-But if you cannot (my condolences), and you want to use "Squash and merge" or "Rebase and merge" button with stacked PRs, I have bad news for you.
+But if you cannot, and you want to use "Squash and merge" or "Rebase and merge" button with stacked PRs, I have bad news for you.
 When you merge a bottom PR in the stack using any of those two options (note: the 3rd option, "Create a merge commit", works fine), you'll have to wait until GitHub Actions finish running the checks for all other PRs above.
 It's a GitHub limitation.

 There are 2 workarounds here though: